Trading the Hong Kong Dollar Successfully

-In many ways, the Hong Kong Dollar (with its Forex code HKD) is an unusual global currency, being almost a “tracking stock” for the Hong Kong city state that officially is a part of China but which is permitted to be independently run in numerous respects.
-The HKD is also one of only a few currencies which is likely to enter obsolescence at some point in the future as long as free trading of the Chinese Renminbi is eventually permitted as there would no longer be any point in trading the Hong Kong Dollar.
-At the present time, however, the Hong Kong Dollar is still one the the most important global trading currencies, being the 8th most traded on the Forex market.
-Even though it is Asia’s 3rd most traded currency, the Hong Kong Dollar is still not a significant reserve currency.
-The HKD is not permitted to trade freely and is under the administration of the Hong Kong Monetary Authority.
-At present, its exchange rate regime is a Linked Exchange System which means that the its is traded within a very narrow band against the USD.
+In many ways, the Hong Kong Dollar (with its Forex code HKD) is an unusual global currency, being almost a “tracking stock” for the Hong Kong city state which is officially a part of China, but which is permitted to be independently run in numerous respects.
+The HKD is also one of only a few currencies that are likely to enter obsolescence at some point in the future, as long as free trading of the Chinese Renminbi is eventually permitted, as there would no longer be any point in trading the Hong Kong Dollar.
+At the present time, however, the Hong Kong Dollar is still one of the the most important global trading currencies, being the eighth most traded on the Forex market.
+Even though it is Asia’s third most traded currency, the Hong Kong Dollar is still not a significant reserve currency.
+The HKD is not permitted to trade freely, and is under the administration of the Hong Kong Monetary Authority.
+At present, its exchange rate regime is a Linked Exchange System, which means that it is traded within a very narrow band against the USD.
 The interest rate of the HKD is based on an automatic mechanism designed to maintain the exchange rate’s stability.
-As it is only possible to issue Hong Kong Dollars if there are equivalent United States Dollars held on deposit with the issuing banks, the outstanding issuance of HKD is backed effectively by the USD.
+As it is only possible to issue Hong Kong Dollars if there are equivalent United States Dollars held on deposit with the issuing banks, the outstanding issuance of HKD is effectively backed by the USD.

 Facts About the HKD

-In 1841, Hong Kong was established as a port for free trade and at that time, foreign currencies were freely in circulation with no single currency for the country itself.
-Although the British government attempted to introduce its own coinage to the colony, it gave up the idea in the 1960s and by 1863, London issued a special coinage to use in Hong Kong inside the Dollar system.
-By 1935 Hong Kong abandoned the silver standard and introduced a crawling peg to the British Sterling currency, marking the moment at which the Hong Kong Dollar became a distinct unit of currency in its own right.
-When the country was occupied by the Japanese during the 1940s, the Japanese Yen became the only legal tender in Hong Kong but following liberation, the local currency was reissued once more.
-The HKD became pegged to the US Dollar in 1972 and again in 1983 after a short period of free floating.
+In 1841, Hong Kong was established as a port for free trade, and at that time foreign currencies were freely in circulation, with no single currency for the country itself.
+Although the British government attempted to introduce its own coinage to the colony, it gave up the idea in the 1960s, and by 1863, London issued a special coinage to use in Hong Kong inside the Dollar system.
+By 1935, Hong Kong had abandoned the silver standard and introduced a crawling peg to the British Sterling currency, marking the moment at which the Hong Kong Dollar became a distinct unit of currency in its own right.
+When the country was occupied by the Japanese during the 1940s, the Japanese Yen became the only legal tender in Hong Kong; but following liberation, the local currency was reissued once more.
+The HKD became pegged to the US Dollar in 1972, and again in 1983 after a short period of free floating.

 The Economy of Hong Kong Behind the HKD

-Although Hong Kong has been a part of China for many years, it is still largely operated as an autonomous region with a small economy of its own that is ranked 39th in the world according to its GDP.
-The GDP growth of Hong Kong has been fairly volatile in the last 20 years, however overall it has usually been over 5% and occasionally has high as 10%.
-Rates of inflation have also been erratic – up to 10% during 1995 but actually being negative for over 4 years at the turn of the century.
-In recent times, the interest rates of the HKD have been pretty low however real estate developers’ debts that are underwritten by the nation’s banks are a volatile and significant influence on Hong Kong’s economy.
+Although Hong Kong has been a part of China for many years, it is still largely operated as an autonomous region with a small economy of its own, which is ranked 39th in the world according to its GDP.
+The GDP growth of Hong Kong has been fairly volatile in the last 20 years; however, overall it has usually been over 5%, and occasionally as high as 10%.
+Rates of inflation have also been erratic – up to 10% during 1995, but actually being negative for over 4 years at the turn of the century.
+In recent times, the interest rates of the HKD have been pretty low.
+However, real estate developers’ debts, which are underwritten by the nation’s banks, are a volatile and significant influence on Hong Kong’s economy.
 For a long time, Hong Kong has been a key financial and trading hub in Asia thanks to its low taxes.
-Almost every significant securities house and global bank has housed an office in the country and the Hong Kong Stock Exchange is rated 6th largest in the world by market capitalisation.
-Unsurprisingly, the nation’s economy is heavily services based and, although manufacturing does take place in Hong Kong, over 80% of the workforce is employed in the service industry including hospitality, financial services, retail and trade.
-There is a school of thought which says that as Shanghai is becoming more important as a financial centre, Hong Kong must eventually become less significant however there is no sign of this happening yet.
+Almost every significant securities house and global bank has housed an office in the country, and the Hong Kong Stock Exchange is rated the sixth largest in the world by market capitalisation.
+Unsurprisingly, the nation’s economy is heavily services-based and, although manufacturing does take place in Hong Kong, over 80% of the workforce is employed in the service industry, including hospitality, financial services, retail and trade.
+There is a school of thought that says that as Shanghai is becoming more important as a financial centre, Hong Kong must eventually become less significant.
+There is, however, no sign of this happening yet.

 Which Factors Drive the Hong Kong Dollar?